Pudong skyline with Oriental Pearl Tower and Shanghai Tower viewed from The Bund across Huangpu River

 To reach the top, you’ll ride one of the fastest elevators in the world, whisking you skyward in under a minute.
 Once there, walk across the glass-floored skywalk for a thrilling view straight down.
 From the towering heights, you can see the snaking Huangpu River, the historic Bund, and the futuristic skyline of Pudong in all its glory.
 This is a must-do experience, especially around sunset or at night when the city lights up.

-Shanghai World Financial center view
+View from Shanghai World Financial Center observatory

 See the Iconic Giant Panda at the Shanghai Zoo